emil0r/ez-form/README.md

 2. You are sending in as first argument a ratom
 3. You are sending in as a second argument a function that will be called when the form is valid.
 The function will only be called once per valid confirmation.

+**Word of warning on Clojurescript**: CLJS works, but it's slow (relatively speaking) due to ez-form first being a Clojure library.
+If the slowness is not a problem it works quite well.

 ```clojure
 (ns some-namespace
   (:require [ez-form.core :as form :refer [defform]]